LSSU Student Handbook

 If you declared a major, you will be assigned an academic advisor in the department in which your major belongs.
 If you did not declare a major, you will be assigned to an advisor in Career Services.
 You can view your advisor assignment in Anchor Access.

 Every semester, you must meet with your assigned academic advisor before you can register for courses.
-Your advisor will help you with class selection, degree progress and career advice.
+Your advisor will help you with class selection, degree progress, and career advice, and will remove your Web Advisor Hold.

-If you decide to change your major, you may do so by completing a Curriculum Change form and submitting it to the Registrar’s Office for processing.
-This will officially change your major on your university record.
+If you decide to change your major, you may do so by completing and signing a Major Change Request Form and submitting it to the Registrar’s Office for processing.
+This will officially change your major on your University record.
 During this process, you will be assigned to a new academic advisor in the department of your new major.
-It is important that you keep your university record up to date for proper academic advising, awarding of financial aid, authorization/verification of student visa’s, and more.
+It is important that you keep your University record up to date for proper academic advising, awarding of financial aid, authorization/verification of student visa’s, and more.

 General Education Courses

 The general education curriculum is designed to provide a broad base of knowledge across a full range of areas.
-For further information on Lake Superior State University’s general education requirements, refer to the University Catalog or consult with your advisor, department chair or college dean.
+For further information on Lake Superior State University’s general education requirements, refer to the University Catalog, the Online Degree Audit and/or consult with your advisor, school chair or college dean.

 If you do not have the prerequisite for a course you want to take, you need to get the instructor’s approval.
 The instructor can determine whether you have the necessary background and experience to complete it successfully.
 You must have the instructor’s permission to waive the prerequisite course.